RainMaker1707/C2_prompt/README.md

 This repository contains documents, scripts and textual prompt to make a GPT4 prompt able to detect C2 frameworks infection and provide appropriate defense rules against this threat

 ## Today
-- Gather and forge more data
-- Improve user file analyzes.\
+- Improve user file analyzes.
 - Works on prompt V3 which will use csv packets dissection from wireshark.

+## Delayed
+- Maybe V3 work with sklearn script to help the LLM to decide.
+- PromptV3.1 using plain text packets dissection from wireshark.
+- Gather and forge more data.

 ## TODO
-- PromptV3.1 using plain text packets dissection from wireshark.\
-- Compare the prompt V3 and V3.1 to understand how data format affect the prompt result.\
+- Compare the prompt V3 and V3.1 to understand how data format affect the prompt result.
 - Reverse engineer some detection prompt already made to understand the prompt logic implemented.
+- Implement analyze script in python.